deployKF/website/content/user-guides/gitops-for-kubeflow-pipelines.md

 # GitOps for Kubeflow Pipelines

-This guide explains how to use __GitOps__ to manage Kubeflow Pipelines (pipeline definitions, schedules).
+This guide explains how to __use GitOps to manage Kubeflow Pipelines__, including _pipeline definitions_ and _pipeline schedules_.

+---

 ## Overview